IndiGo leads in on-time-performance at four metro airports, Go First at number 2 | Business

 - India

 ''We are delighted to OTP consistently despite the most challenging situations.
 We have been able to improve our OTP to 95.4 per cent in February 2022 from an annual monthly average of 93.5 per cent in 2021,'' an IndiGo spokesperson told PTI.
-The spokesperson added that IndiGo will continue to be true to its promise of ''affordable, on-time, safe and hassle-free travel experience'' for its customers.
+The spokesperson added that IndiGo will continue to fulfil its promise of ''affordable, on-time, safe and hassle-free travel experience'' for its customers.

+In a statement, Go First said it has always been responsive to the customer demand and provided enhanced experience accordingly.

+“A testament of our commitment to lead in punctuality, reliability and customer satisfaction is Go First’s improved performance and it has registered zero customer complaints and cancellations besides delivering OTP consistently over a period of several months,'' the airline said.

 Around 76.96 lakh domestic passengers travelled by air in February, approximately 20 per cent more than the 64.08 lakh who flew in January, the Directorate General of Civil Aviation had said on Monday.